Feeding the Creative Beast

-As we approach April, I find that my mind seems to awaken from a foggy Winter slumber.
+As we approach April, I find that my mind seems to awaken from a foggy Winter slumber and its time to start feeding the Creative Beast.
 My creative peak, I feel, would be the Summer months.
 Maybe I have Seasonal Affective Disorder (SAD), or in this case Seasonal Affective Design Disorder (SADD).
 Or perhaps I’m just a Seasonal Affective Design Disorder Observer (SADDO).

 Point being, I find that this time of year is also my most reflective.
 I start to look after myself physically and engage the brain in some sort of extra curricular activity.
 Sometimes I think diet is a major player in S.A.D / creative block.
 I’ve always been very keen on diet and what foods are optimal for human beings.
 Having worked with Daniel Vitalis on his new book illustrations, while also being a regular listener of his podcast, I gradually became aware of the true connection between a proper diet and how the true human (homo sapiens sapiens) are connected.
 Does it not make sense that we should look at what really is optimal fuel for our vessel?